LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

     is_feature_extraction=False
 )
 ```
+Note: if you change any network parameters including decive data, retraining must be done.
+We recommend always retrain.
 ---

 ### 5.6 Co-Design Algorithm (Exponential Model Only)

-For the `Ferroelectric` (Exponential) model, the optimal `sfp` value is found automatically by the **EM-based co-design algorithm** in `Solver.py`.
+For the `Ferroelectric` (Exponential) model, the optimal `sfp` value is found automatically by the **Iterative co-design algorithm** in `Solver.py`.
 This algorithm iteratively adjusts `sfp` to achieve a target asymmetry ratio between LTP and LTD strengths.

 To run the co-design algorithm, set `SYNAPSE_MODEL = "Ferroelectric"` in `config.py`, then run: